MOLO17/libreoffice-android-build-environment/README.md

 Configuration to build a docker image with a build environment for LibreOffice Android Viewer.

-## Howto login into the container with SSH
+The image is based on Debian and allows access by a regular user with sudo rights through SSH via RSA public key authentication.

-Debian based Docker image with passwordless SSH access and a regular user with sudo rights.
+## How to login into the container with SSH

 To run an SSH daemon in a new Debian "stretch" container: